deckhouse/virtualization/docs/INSTALL.md

    To enable the `virtualization` module, create a `ModuleConfig` resource with the module settings.

    {{< alert level="warning" >}}
-   Before enabling the module, carefully review its settings, which are described in the [Administrator guide](./admin_guide.html#module-parameters).
+   Before enabling the module, carefully review its settings in the [Administrator guide](./admin_guide.html#module-parameters).
    {{< /alert >}}

    Example of module configuration: